 The STELLAR Trial Results

-FDA approval was based on the STELLAR trial, which studied TTFields combined with chemotherapy in previously untreated mesothelioma patients.
+FDA approval was based on the STELLAR trial, which studied TTFields combined with chemotherapy in previously untreated people with mesothelioma.

 Study Design